 If your child struggles in school, someone might suggest educational therapy.
 But what is educational therapy?
-And how can it help kids with learning and attention issues?
+And how can it help kids with learning and thinking differences?

 Here’s what you need to know.

 Educational therapy is a general term for when an educator works one-on-one with your child, typically outside of school.
 This can cover a lot.
 It could mean a reading specialist who works with kids with ADHD.
 Or a counselor who helps kids learn study and organization skills.

 If educational therapy sounds very broad, that’s because it is.
 There isn’t a strict definition of educational therapy.
 And there is no state licensing for educational therapists.
 This makes it different from more specialized areas like occupational therapy.

 Educational therapy isn’t the same as tutoring.
 Traditional tutors focus on academics.
 Educational therapists use a broader approach.
 And educational therapists may have more experience working with kids with learning and thinking differences.

 For example, if your child has dyscalculia and math anxiety, a tutor might practice math problems over and over.
 An educational therapist, on the other hand, might see that your child struggles with number sense.
 She might teach your child strategies for recognizing basic number facts, or suggest accommodations.
 She might also teach your child coping skills for anxiety.